 Panama hat plant

-The Panama hat plant resembles a palm, as suggested by the Latin name palmata, but the Panama hat plant is not related to the real palms like the coconut palm or the ivory palm.
+The Panama hat plant resembles a palm, as suggested by the Latin species name palmata, but it is not related to true palms, such as the ivory palm.
+Instead, the Panama hat plant belongs to the family Cyclanthaceae.

 Fact box: